 19th August 2021

-The new Waterford Residential Care Centre will provide an enchanced service and represents a major step forward for community healthcare in the region.
-Officially opened in recent weeks the Minister of State for Mental Health and Older People Mary Butler TD, the 30 bed Farronshoneen, 20 bed Farrandale and the 20 bed Grange units in the Waterford Residential Care Centre now house residents of older persons services previously accommodated in St. Patrick’s.
+The new Waterford Residential Care Centre will provide an enhanced service and represents a major step forward for community healthcare in the region.
+Officially opened in recent weeks the Minister of State for Mental Health and Older People Mary Butler TD, the 30-bed Farronshoneen, 20-bed Farrandale and the 20 bed Grange units in the Waterford Residential Care Centre now house residents of older persons services previously accommodated in St. Patrick’s.

 The 20 bed Aidan’s unit at the new centre replaces a shared model for Psychiatry of Later Life residents previously provided at a building located on the grounds of the nearby St. Otteran’s Hospital.

 Construction of the €25.4 million project began in early 2018 on a site adjacent to St. Patrick’s Hospital and was completed last year.
 It features 100 single en-suite rooms, spread across four households.

 Speaking at the Official Opening of the Waterford Residential Care Centre, Minister Butler said she was “delighted to be here with you to officially open this state of the art, purpose built facility in Waterford.
 It is a major step forward for community healthcare in the Waterford and immediate South Kilkenny areas.
 This development represents the commitment by the HSE to enhance community services for older people and mental health services.

 “The replacement of existing accommodation for older persons (in St. Patrick’s) and psychiatry of later life service users (in St. Aidan’s) is inclusive of the transfer of staff in these services to the new Waterford Residential Care Centre.
 The St. Patrick’s Hospital building will be retained for rehabilitation services and the Waterford Integrated Care for Older People Services (WICOP) and Home Support Offices.”